Heckenberg

 The level of residential development activity in Heckenberg is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Heckenberg has around 7 residential properties granted approval annually.
-Over the past 5 financial years, from FY-21 to FY-25, approximately 39 homes were approved, with a further 5 approved so far in FY-26.
-Despite population decline over recent years, development activity has been adequate relative to other areas.
+Based on AreaSearch analysis of ABS building approval numbers, Heckenberg has recorded around 7 residential properties granted approval annually.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 39 homes were approved, with a further 9 approved so far in FY-26.
+Despite population decline in recent years, development activity has been adequate relative to other areas, benefiting buyers seeking affordable housing options, as new properties are constructed at an average value of $222,000, below the regional average.

 Frequently Asked Questions - Development